-Under other circumstances, criminal trespass can be either a Class B misdemeanor, with a penalty range of up to 180 days in the county jail and up to a $2,000 fine, or a Class C misdemeanor, punishable by fine only of up to $500.
+Under other circumstances, criminal trespass can be either a Class B misdemeanor, with a penalty range of up to 180 days in the county jail and up to a $2,000 fine or a Class C misdemeanor, punishable by fine only of up to $500.
 If you’ve been charged with criminal trespass, you need serious legal help.
 Call the Dallas criminal trespass lawyers at Berlof & Newton, P.C.
-Our criminal defense attorneys each have over 15 years of experience in the practice of criminal law.
-Call us at 214.827.2800 for a free consultation, or contact one of our lawyers directly by using the “Get Legal Help Now!” form in the left margin of this web page.
+Our Dallas criminal trespass lawyers each have over 15 years of experience in the practice of criminal law.
+Call us at 214.827.2800 for a free consultation, or contact one of our Dallas criminal trespass lawyers directly by using the “Get Legal Help Now!” form in the left margin of this web page.
 Call today!
 Se habla español.

 Texas Penal Code Section 30.05 Criminal Trespass

-(a) A person commits an offense if the person enters or remains on or in property of another, including residential land, agricultural land, a recreational vehicle park, a building, or an aircraft or other vehicle, without effective consent and the person: (1) had notice that the entry was forbidden; or (2) received notice to depart but failed to do so.
+(a) A person commits an offense if the person enters or remains on or in property of another, including residential land, agricultural land, a recreational vehicle park, a building, or an aircraft or other vehicles, without effective consent and the person: (1) had noticed that the entry was forbidden; or (2) received notice to depart but failed to do so.

 (a) 100 feet apart on forest land; or (b) 1,000 feet apart on land other than forest land; or (E) the visible presence on the property of a crop grown for human consumption that is under cultivation, in the process of being harvested, or marketable if harvested at the time of entry.
 (3) “Shelter center” has the meaning assigned by Section 51.002, Human Resources Code.
 (4) “Forest land” means land on which the trees are potentially valuable for timber products.
 (5) “Agricultural land” has the meaning assigned by Section 75.001, Civil Practice and Remedies Code.